geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

 # Development

-As described in the [overview](OVERVIEW.md) GeoNetwork is written is a Java application written using the spring framework to tie together a wide range of technologies.
+As described in the [overview](OVERVIEW.md) GeoNetwork is a Java application written using the spring framework to tie together a wide range of technologies.

 This page looks at how these technologies are used in GeoNetwork.
 Where possible a code example is provided to cut-and-paste from, followed by a discussion.